Rinkesh3161/Project/README.md

 # Project
-Master of Data Science Project
+Master of Applied Data Science Project

+This this repo I have uploaded all my practical files